Rackstorm/Code_Institute_Project-3/README.md

 ![GameFunctions](docs/readme_images/game_functions_linter.png)

 # Deployment

+## Adding, committing and pushing code

+- All code has been pushed to the repository https://github.com/Rackstorm/Code_Institute_Project-3
+- All code has been regurlary added, committed and pushed throughout the project.
+- The commands being used are `git add <file>`,
+  `git commit -m “commit message”` and
+  `git push`
+- Due to being completely brand new into this tech world, the `git commit -m “commit message”` have gradually improved throughout this project since it was difficult for me to understand the importance of good logging in the beginning.

+## Deploying to Heroku
 I deployed my project directly to Heroku by doing the following:

 1. Created an account at Heroku.com.